mkkisaac/dbarn_sales/README.md

-# dbarn_sales
+# D-Barn Sales Dashboard Automation
-Automate the D-barn Sales
+Automate the Sales of D-Barn from Data Mining to Visualization